 2. Install codecs

 While other operating systems ship with codecs for popular media files such as mp3 and mp4 preinstalled, most Linux distros don’t.
 Once again, this is something you were given the option to install during the OS installation.
 However, it is easy to miss especially if you decided not to connect to a WiFi network during installation.
-When you log into Linux Mint 19 you’re given the choice once again.
+When you log into Linux Mint 19 you’re given the choice.
 But you can also easily install them manually via this simple command.

 sudo apt install mint-meta-codecs